Nominal Relative Clauses

 What Are Nominal Relative Clauses?

 Nominal relative clauses are dependent clauses that function as a noun within a sentence, typically serving as either the objects, subjects, or complements of the independent clause.
-These clauses are introduced by a nominal relative pronoun or a relative determiner, and they modify or describe the noun or noun phrase in the independent clause.
+These clauses are introduced by a nominal relative pronoun, a relative adverb, or determiner.

-Nominal relative clauses are used as objects, subjects, or complements for the main clause and they act as a noun or a noun phrase.
+Nominal relative clauses are used as subjects, objects of verbs or prepositions, or complements for the main clause and they act as a noun or a noun phrase.
 As a result, they are regarded as noun clauses or nominal clauses.

 When you saw me doesn't matter.